CS-433/ml-project-2-notaname_p2/README.md

 3. **Get pretrained Models**

    You will need to redownload the UNet_model.pth and RC_params_opti.pth files and place them in the project folder.
 If you don't you might enconter an error stating the files are corrupted.

-5. **Get the best prediction
+4.**Get the best prediction**

    open UNet_pred.ipynb on any editor and run all cells**

   ## Best Prediction and Getting other Predictions

   To get best prediction that we obtained, run UNet_pred.ipynb with all parameters set to False (already done by default).

   If you want to predict best parameters (best number of layers/bases,...), set UNET_SEARCH to True.

   If you want in addition to save them, set both SAVE_UNET and UNET_TRAIN to True.
 For the hyperparameter search for postprocessing part, set ROAD_CORRECTION_SEARCH to True (to save them set SAVE_RC_PARAMS to True).

   The last parameter THRESHOLD_SEARCH is for searching optimal threshold to minimize F1 loss.